Actively Recruiting

 - Unable to tolerate contrast agents or anticoagulant/antiplatelet therapy

-- Prior or planned coronary artery bypass grafting (CABG)
+- Prior coronary artery bypass grafting (CABG) or planned CABG

-- Unable to identify culprit lesion or infarct-related artery according to current evidence
+- Unable to identify culprit lesion or infarct-related artery based on current evidence

 AI-Screening